mrepasky3/mrepasky3.github.io/docs/index.markdown

 layout: default
 ---

-I'm a first-year Ph.D. student in Machine Learning at the H. Milton Stewart School of Industrial and Systems Engineering at Georgia Tech.
+I'm a first-year [Machine Learning](ml.gatech.edu) Ph.D. student at the H. Milton Stewart School of Industrial and Systems Engineering at Georgia Tech.
 I have broad interests in machine learning as it's applied to physics and for social good, including topics in spatial-temporal modelling, reinforcement learning, and simulation.